What is mitral valve regurgitation?

 How is it diagnosed?

-Mitral valve regurgitation is diagnosed with a physical exam and the help of some tests.
+Mitral valve regurgitation is diagnosed with a physical exam and with the help of some tests.
 To begin, the doctor will use a stethoscope to listen to the patient’s heart, looking for unusual sounds, or a heart murmur.
 If further investigation is needed, the doctor may recommend diagnostic tests.
 These may include an echocardiogram, coronary angiogram (also known as cardiac catheterisation), or electrocardiogram (ECG).

 What are the treatment options?